skip to main content

 • The number of people who have access to your systems and critical data

-• It is no longer sufficient just to have data backups.
-Businesses should also consider backing up critical business applications, network resources and software.
-Backups should be stored in a secure location, so that ransomware attackers cannot encrypt or delete them.
+• Review your backup and recovery plan: Beyond standard data backups, businesses should consider backing up critical business applications, network resources, and software.
+Backups should be stored securely so ransomware attackers cannot encrypt or delete them.

 How Much Cyber Liability Insurance Do I Need?

-• Is your organization in a highly regulated industry such as accounting, education, legal, finance or healthcare?
+• Is your organization in a highly regulated industry such as accounting, education, legal, finance, or healthcare?

 Subscribe